 Instructions

-- Preheat oven to 375 degrees F. Line the bottom of a 9 x 9 baking pan with crescent dough, pressed into the corners and not leaving any open holes in the crust.
+- Preheat the oven to 375°F. Line the bottom of a 9x9 baking pan with crescent dough, pressing it into the corners and making sure there are no gaps in the crust.1 can (4 oz) (4 rolls) refrigerated crescent roll dough

-- Bake crescent dough in the oven for 10 minutes.
-(This is just to get the bottom crust slightly golden brown.)
+- Bake the crescent dough in the oven for 10 minutes to lightly brown the bottom crust.

-- Open can of Grands biscuits and cut each one in half (you should have 16 pieces after halving each piece.)
+- Open the can of Grands biscuits and cut each biscuit in half.
+You should have 16 pieces after cutting them all.1 can (16.3 oz) (8 biscuits) refrigerated southern homestyle grands biscuits

-- Place biscuit halves over the top of the chicken mixture and bake for 25 minutes.
+- Place the biscuit halves on top of the chicken mixture and bake for 25 minutes.

-- After 25 minutes, remove from oven and flip each of the biscuit halves over.
-Return to the oven and bake for another 20 minutes before removing from the oven.
+- After 25 minutes, remove the dish from the oven and flip each biscuit half over.
+Return it to the oven and bake for another 20 minutes before taking it out.

-- In a small bowl, melt butter in the microwave for 30 seconds (on low power).
-Add in Italian seasoning and combine.
+- In a small bowl, melt the butter in the microwave for 30 seconds on low power.
+Add the Italian seasoning and mix until combined.2 tbsp butter, 1 tbsp Italian seasoning

-- Using a silicone or pastry brush, dip into the butter and brush all over biscuits. return to the oven and bake for 5 minutes more.
+- Using a silicone or pastry brush, dip it into the butter and brush it over the biscuits.
+Return the dish to the oven and bake for an additional 5 minutes.

 Notes